Steps to Enroll

 Create an Application Account

-If you are a future student who has never applied to COTC, you need to create an account before you can complete an application.
+If you have never applied to COTC, you must create an account before you can complete an application.
 Click on “Not registered yet?
 Create an account!”

 Verify Account Creation Email